rsdoiel/antenna/going_electric.md

 date: 2025-02-11, from: Inside EVs News

-It sounds weird coming from the CEO of a company that makes EVs with over 500 miles or range.
+It sounds weird coming from the CEO of a company that makes EVs with over 500 miles of range.
 But hear him out.

 <br>